WHATS HOT

 Heartburn During Safe Solutions

-is unfortunately quite common during , but especially so during the second and third trimesters.
-Hormone levels fluctuate when you’re , which then in turn causes the Sphincter (LES) at the of your stomach to weaken and not function as it should, allowing acid to travel back up and affect the tender tissues in your esophagus.
-Unfortunately, as the grows, there is more upward pressure put on your stomach which again increases the likelihood of heartburn.
+Heartburn is unfortunately quite common during , but especially so during the second and third trimesters.
+Hormone levels fluctuate when you’re pregnant, which then in turn causes the Sphincter (LES) at the top of your stomach to weaken and not function as it should, allowing acid to travel back up and affect the tender tissues in your esophagus.
+Unfortunately, as the baby grows, there is more upward pressure put on your stomach which again increases the likelihood of heartburn.
 This can be incredibly painful and uncomfortable, so you’ll be wanting relief sooner rather than later.
-But because you don’t want to harm your baby in any way with whatever remedy you might choose, it’s important to do your research beforehand or speak with a healthcare professional for guidance on what would be best and most effective for you specifically.
+But because you don’t want to harm your baby in any way with whatever remedy you might choose, it’s important to do your research beforehand or speak with a healthcare professional for on what would be best and most effective for you specifically.

 When you’re in pain, it’s important to try and ease it in a safe and effective way.
 Here are some things to keep in mind: